-• Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be targeted work or additional support) and letting the Special Education Needs/Disabilities Coordinator (SENCo) know as necessary.
+- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be targeted work or additional support) and letting the Special Education Needs/Disabilities Coordinator (SENCo) know as necessary. - Writing Pupil Progress targets/Individual Learning Plans (ILPs), using our online recording system EDUKEY, based on the smaller steps and sharing and reviewing these with parents at least once each term and planning for the next term. - Personalized teaching and learning for your child as identified on the school's provision map and recorded using EDUKEY, - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND. - The class teacher shows provision for all the children in their planning through careful differentiation.
+Their classroom management ensures that resources such as people, time and materials are used efficiently so that children with SEND can access the National Curriculum. - The class teacher shows provision for all the children in their planning through careful differentiation.
+Their classroom management ensures that resources such as people, time and materials are used efficiently so that children with SEND can access the National Curriculum.

-- Writing Learning Plans , based on the smaller steps and sharing and reviewing these with parents at least once each term and planning for the next term. - Personalized teaching and learning for your child as identified on the school's provision map. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.
+The SENDCo/Inclusion Manager: Mrs L. Moss is responsible for:

-The SENCo/Inclusion Manager: Mrs. L. Moss is responsible for:
+- Developing and reviewing the school's SEND policy. - Coordinating all the support for children with special educational needs or disabilities (SEND) - Ensuring that you are; - i) involved in supporting your child's learning, - ii) kept informed about the support your child is getting, - iii) involved in reviewing how they are doing - Liaising with all the other people who may be coming into school to help support your child's learning, e.g. Speech and Language Therapy, Educational Psychology, Dudley Learning Support Services. - Updating the school's SEND register (a system for ensuring that all the SEND needs of pupils in this school are known) and making sure that records of your child's progress and needs are kept. - Providing specialist support for teachers and support staff in the school, so that they can help children with SEND in the school to achieve the best progress possible. - The day-to-day operation of SEND Policy - Monitoring the movement of children within the SEND system in school - Organising In-School Reviews, EHCP monitoring and other multi agency meetings - Maintaining records for SEND children and passing them on when pupils leave - Reporting to Head and Governors and reviewing and updating the SEND policy in consultation with staff and Governors - Gaining further knowledge skill through attending courses - Evaluating and facilitating the implementation of new initiatives in consultation with the Head and Governors

-- Developing and reviewing the school's SEN (Special Educational Needs) policy. - Coordinating all the support for children with special educational needs or disabilities (SEND) - Ensuring that you are - i. involved in supporting your child's learning, - ii. kept informed about the support your child is getting, - iii. involved in reviewing how they are doing - Liaising with all the other people who may be coming to school to help support your child's learning, e.g. Speech and Language Therapy, Educational Psychology, Dudley Learning Support Services. - Updating the school's SEND register (a system for ensuring that all the SEND needs of pupils in this school are known) and making sure that records of your child's progress and needs are kept. - Providing specialist support for teachers and support staff in the school, so that they can help children with SEND in the school to achieve the best progress possible.
+The Head, Ms. C. Handley, is responsible for:

-The Head of School: Ms. C. Handley is responsible for:
+• The day-to-day management of all aspects of the school; this includes the support for children with SEND.

-- The day-to-day management of all aspects of the school; this includes the support for children with SEND. - The Head teacher will give responsibility to the SENCo and class teachers but is still responsible for ensuring that your child's needs are met. - The Head teacher must make sure that the Governing Body is kept up to date about issues relating to SEND.
+- The Head teacher will give responsibility to the SENDCo and class teachers, but is still responsible for ensuring that your child's needs are met. - The Head teacher must make sure that the Governing Body is kept up to date about issues relating to SEND.